moritz91/zilina/README.md

 ```
 ## Starting Twitter classifier (plus Weather consumer for CSV dumps)

-(Alternatively you can build first, docker will do it anyway if it hasnt built it before, this step is required to apply new changes)
+(Alternatively you can build first, docker will do it anyway if it hasn't built it before, this step is required to apply new changes)
 ```bash
 $ docker-compose -f consumers/docker-compose.yml build
 ```